MongoDB backup prerequisites¶

 - Verify the MongoDB supported configurations and limitations.

-pbm in manual mode!
-PMM already takes care of the pbm configuration and any manual intervention can break the state.
+pbm in manual mode only for restoring sharded cluster backups or other operations that can only be completed via the PBM CLI!
+Since PMM takes care of the PBM configuration, any unnecessary manual intervention can break the state.